-Because we live in South Florida, we don’t get to experience the falling leaves, visits to the apple orchard or colorful landscapes that the season brings in some other parts of our country.
+Because we live in South Florida, we don’t experience the falling leaves, visits to the apple orchard, or colorful landscapes that the season brings in some other parts of our country.

 This post contains affiliate links.
 Full disclosure here.

 Marjorie Priceman leads the reader around the globe to gather all the ingredients needed to make an apple pie in How to Make an Apple Pie and See the World.
 There are a ton of learning opportunities packed in this story.

 Cranberry Thanksgiving is by far the most notable of a series of Cranberry Port books written by the Devlins in the seventies.
 The story involves a cranberry bog, a secret family recipe, and a silly plot that your children will love.

-A great book to read to children, The Story of the Pilgrims answers the question of why we celebrate Thanksgiving.
+A great book to read to children, The Story of the Pilgrims, answers the question of why we celebrate Thanksgiving.

 Linda White’s Too Many Pumpkins is a great fall read-aloud story.
 It tells the story of an old lady named Rebecca Estelle.
-Because of food scarcity during the great depression, in which she lived through, Rebecca ate way too many pumpkins as a child.
+Because of food scarcity during the great depression in which she lived, Rebecca ate too many pumpkins as a child.

 In addition to being a delightful book, it is also a great way to introduce children to many different topics.
 The story of Johnny Chapman, life in the Midwest, Native Americans, fall, and apple harvesting are a few examples.

-, Goodbye Summer Hello Autumn is a sweet story of noting the changes the fall season brings.
+Goodbye Summer Hello Autumn is a sweet story of noting the changes the fall season brings.

 Perfect for young children, Leaves by David Ezra Stein tells the story of a little bear experiencing the wonder of autumn for the first time.